meetoseh/backend/docs/redis/keys.md

   - `attempted`: how many touches we tried to forward to the appropriate subqueue
   - `touch_points`: how many distinct touch points were fetched this run
   - `attempted_sms`: of those attempted, how many were for sms
+  - `improper_sms`: of those attempted, how many were for sms but skipped becaus the event parameters did not match the event parameter schema
   - `reachable_sms`: of those sms attempted, how many did we find (at least one) phone number for
   - `unreachable_sms`: of those sms attempted, how many could we not find a phone number for
   - `attempted_push`: of those attempted, how many were for push
+  - `improper_push`: of those attempted, how many were for push but skipped because the event parameters did not match the event parameter schema
   - `reachable_push`: of those push attempted, how many did we find (at least one) expo push token for
   - `unreachable_push`: of those push attempted, how many could we not find a push token for
   - `attempted_email`: of those attempted, how many were for email
+  - `improper_email`: of those attempted, how many were for email but skipped because the event parameters did not match the event parameter schema
   - `reachable_email`: of those email attempted, how many did we find (at least one) email for
   - `unreachable_email`: of those email attempted, how many could we not find an email for
   - `stale`: of those attempted, how many have been in the queue so long that we